jbpoline/ohbm2015_talk_imaging_genetics/talk.md

 * Reminding ourselves : Reproducibility is the backbone of scientific activity
 * Reproducibility versus replicability
 * Is there a problem ?
-    - Not everybody is convinced that there is a problem
-    - Do we have hard evidence ?
 * Plan:
     - Evidence for the problem
     - Causes: especially power issues